ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 The Attester should have an explicit relation with the Verifier, such as from device manufacuture, so that the Verifier can evaluate the Evidence that is produced by the Attester.
-The authentification between the Attester and the Relying Party is performed with EDHOC {{I-D.ietf-lake-edhoc}} and defines the process of remote attestation using the External Authorization Data (EAD) fields defined in EDHOC.
+The authentication between the Attester and the Relying Party is performed with EDHOC {{I-D.ietf-lake-edhoc}} and defines the process of remote attestation using the External Authorization Data (EAD) fields defined in EDHOC.

 # The Protocol